Melvin Gordon

-Melvin Gordon III (born April 13, 1993) is an American professional football running back.
+Melvin Gordon III (born April 13, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Wisconsin Badgers, earning unanimous All-American honors and winning the Doak Walker Award as the top college running back in 2014.
-He was selected by the San Diego Chargers in the first round of the 2015 NFL draft with the 15th overall pick.
+Gordon was selected by the San Diego Chargers in the first round of the 2015 NFL draft with the 15th overall pick.
+He was also a member of the Denver Broncos, Kansas City Chiefs, and Baltimore Ravens.

 Gordon briefly held the NCAA Division I FBS single-game rushing yards record with 408 yards, set playing in three quarters against Nebraska in November 2014, until it was broken the following week.
 He became the second-leading all-time single-season rusher in FBS history with 2,587 yards, falling 41 yards shy of Barry Sanders record of 2,628 yards set in 1988.

 Early life

-Gordon was born and raised in Kenosha, Wisconsin and attended Mary D. Bradford High School, where he was a two-sport star for the Red Devils in both football and track.
-In football, he tallied 1,098 yards and 11 touchdowns on 99 carries, and had five receiving touchdowns, and was an honorable mention All-state and All-region by the Wisconsin Football Coaches Association (WFCA) as a junior.
-He was a first-team All-state selection by the Associated Press and the WFCA as a senior, after he rushed for 2,009 yards with 38 touchdowns.
-He was the Wisconsin Gatorade Football Player of the Year.
-Gordon's played on the same team as cornerback Trae Waynes, who was selected four spots ahead of Gordon in the 2015 NFL draft by the Minnesota Vikings.
+Gordon was born and raised in Kenosha, Wisconsin and briefly attended Grayslake Central High School in Illinois before transferring to Mary D. Bradford High School, where he was a two-sport star for the Red Devils in both football and track.
+In football, Gordon tallied 1,098 yards and 11 touchdowns on 99 carries, and had five receiving touchdowns, and was an honorable mention All-state and All-region by the Wisconsin Football Coaches Association (WFCA) as a junior.
+He was a first-team All-state selection by the Associated Press and the WFCA as a senior, after rushing for 2,009 yards with 38 touchdowns.
+Gordon was the Wisconsin Gatorade Football Player of the Year.
+He played on the same team as cornerback Trae Waynes, who was selected four spots ahead of Gordon in the 2015 NFL draft by the Minnesota Vikings.

 As an outstanding track & field athlete, Gordon was one of the state's top performers in the long jump.
 At the 2011 Racine Invitational event, he ran the 55-meter dash in a PR 6.39 seconds on his way to a first-place finish.
-He earned a second-place finish in the 100-meter dash at the 2011 SEC Outdoor Conference, recording a career-best time of 10.95 seconds.
+Gordon earned a second-place finish in the 100-meter dash at the 2011 SEC Outdoor Conference, recording a career-best time of 10.95 seconds.
 At the 2011 WIAA Track & Field State Championships, he took silver in the long jump event after posting a career-best leap of 7.20 meters (23 ft 7 in).

 Regarded as a four-star recruit by the Rivals.com recruiting service, Gordon was ranked the No. 24 running back in the nation.
 He was ranked the top player in Wisconsin by ESPN.com.
-He chose Wisconsin over scholarship offers from Iowa, Louisville, and Michigan.
-Gordon originally committed to the University of Iowa but decommitted and chose the University of Wisconsin–Madison instead.
+Gordon chose Wisconsin over scholarship offers from Iowa, Louisville, and Michigan.
+He originally committed to the University of Iowa but decommitted and chose the University of Wisconsin–Madison instead.